 When hosting an event, developing a plan will allow you to move forward in an organized fashion and create an environment for success.
+Start by creating a document where you can organize your thoughts about the items below.
+Then use your answers as a guide as you make decisions regarding location, timing and messaging.

 There are six steps to developing Event Plan: